 Getting Into Print

-This unit provides you with the foundation of fundamental practical, technical knowledge and the grounding in printed textiles techniques, pattern cutting and research - required both to study on the course and to later embark on your career in the fashion textiles industry.
+You’ll get straight into the print room and working on fabric, translating your ideas into print.
+You’ll learn the foundations of fundamental practical, technical knowledge and the grounding in printed textiles techniques, pattern cutting and research - required for the course and for your career.

 Pattern and Repeat

-This unit focuses on the introduction and exploration of digital textile design and production methods CAD (computer aided design) and CAM (computer aided manufacture).
+In this unit you’ll get to translate your creative ideas into digital print.
+A key focus is the introduction and exploration of digital textile design and production methods CAD (computer aided design) and CAM (computer aided manufacture).
 The digital manipulation of hand generated design ideas ready for digital print production will be explored as you learn how to translate your drawings and paintings into digital formats.
 You will be encouraged to examine in detail how digital design and production methods can enhance and expand your creative ideas.

 Fashion History and Theory

-The second year of the course has an industry-focus with a live project, an industry placement and an opportunity to study abroad.
+The second year of the course has an industry focus with a live project, and opportunities for a work placement and to study abroad.
 You'll expand your knowledge and skills through more in-depth experimentation in a wide variety of materials, techniques and processes.

 Your studies will cover:

 - Final Major Project and dissertation